• Skip to main content

 A soft poached egg is a must for a perfect Eggs Benedict.

-• Finish your Eggs Benedict with a generous blanket of Hollandaise sauce.
-Garnish with chives and serve immediately.
+• Finish your Eggs Benedict by pouring a generous blanket of Hollandaise sauce over each egg.
+Sprinkle with chives and serve immediately.

 A blanket of Hollandaise sauce finishes off our Eggs Benedict.